Tinea versicolor: Signs and symptoms

 Pityriasis versicolor is more common in hot, humid climates or in those who sweat heavily, so it may recur each summer.

 The yeasts can often be seen under the microscope within the lesions and typically have a so-called "spaghetti and meatball appearance" as the round yeasts produce filaments.

 In people with dark skin tones, pigmentary changes such as hypopigmentation (loss of color) are common, while in those with lighter skin color, hyperpigmentation (increase in skin color) is more common.
-These discolorations have led to the term "sun fungus".
+Because infected skin tans less than uninfected skin, resulting in uneven tanning, the term "sun fungus" is sometimes used.

 Pathophysiology

 In cases of tinea versicolor caused by the fungus Malassezia furfur, lightening of the skin occurs due to the fungus's production of azelaic acid, which has a slight bleaching effect.

 Diagnosis

 Tinea versicolor may be diagnosed by a potassium hydroxide (KOH) preparation and lesions may fluoresce copper-orange when exposed to Wood's lamp (UV-A light).

 The differential diagnosis for tinea versicolor infection includes: